When you visit Finland, you are bound to notice that there are a ton of different Finnish greetings! What do they all mean? And how do Finns use them?

 It is interesting to know that Hyvää päivänjatkoa and Hyvää illanjatkoa are used a bit differently in Finnish than in many other languages.

-If I translate them word to word, they would be Good continuation of day and Good continuation of evening in English.
-That sounds quite silly when translated!
+If I translate them word to word, they would be “Good continuation of day and Good continuation of an evening” in English.
+That sounds quite silly when translated.

 Anyway, these phrases are used particularly in service situations in Finland.
-After a dinner, your waiter often nods and wishes you Hyvää illanjatkoa.
+After dinner, your waiter often nods and wishes you Hyvää illanjatkoa.
 In a shop, the salesperson might say Hyvää päivänjatkoa when you are leaving.

 I wouldn’t use these phrases with a friend, colleague or family member because it sounds quite formal.
 I’d rather say: Kivaa päivää! or Kivaa iltaa!

-(In Finnish: Hello suomeksi)
+(In Finnish: monipuolisin tervehdyssana suomeksi)

 So what is the most versatile greeting word in Finnish?